dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

-If you did not install contributor packages with the :code:`dwave setup` command in the :ref:`dwave_setup` section, or want to add packages at a later time, you can use the :code:`dwave install` command.
+If you did not install contributor packages with the :code:`dwave setup` command in the :ref:`dwave_setup` section, or want to add packages at a later time, you can use it again then or use the :code:`dwave install` command.

 .. code-block:: bash